Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Fisher information spectrum

-An important feature is shown in Eq.\ref{Fqopt_a} and Eq.\ref{Fcopt_a}, here we can observe when the optical depth is chosen at optimal conditions, the maximum value of $\mathcal{F}_{c,\alpha}^{T}$ and $\mathcal{F}_{q,\alpha}^{T}$ will always happen at the same detuning of $\pm\Gamma/2$, which is the half of absorption linewidth, and furthermore, independent of the technical loss $\eta$.
+An important feature is shown in Eq.\ref{Fqopt_a} and Eq.\ref{Fcopt_a}.
+Here, we can observe when the optical depth is chosen at optimal conditions, the maximum values of $\mathcal{F}_{c,\alpha}^{T}$ and $\mathcal{F}_{q,\alpha}^{T}$ will always happen at the same detuning of $\pm\Gamma/2$, which is half of the absorption linewidth, and furthermore, be independent of the technical loss $\eta$.